CTSRD-CHERI/cheri-c-programming/src/impact/capability-representation.md

-This has a number of implications, including that zero-filled memory with zeroed tag values will be interpreted as being `NULL`-filled, as is the case with conventional architecture targets for C/C++.
+This has a number of implications, including that zero-filled memory with zeroed tag values will be interpreted as being `NULL`-filled, as is the case with conventional runtimes for C/C++.
 This is particularly relevant for automatically initialized variable values (such as global variables without specific initialization values), pre-zeroed memory allocated by `calloc()`, or memory explicitly zeroed using